kaleidoscope 1.4.0

 ◆ processKaleidoscope()

-void processKaleidoscope ( KaleidoscopeHandle * handler,
+void processKaleidoscope ( const KaleidoscopeHandle * handler,

 double k,

-unsigned char * imgIn,
+const unsigned char * imgIn,

 unsigned char * imgOut )